LesleyLai/digital-garden/content/Concepts/variance.md

   - math/definitions
   - statistics
 ---
 In probability and statistics, **variance** measure "how far are the samples from average, on average."
-It can be defined in term of [[expectation|expectation]]:
+It can be defined in term of [[./expectation|expectation]]:

 > [!definition]
 > Given a random variable $X$,